Member Spotlight: Texas Women’s Foundation

 We are a society that holds rigid constructs of what it means to be a woman and how femininity should be performed.
 Because of these societal expectations, women must constantly face down hurdles meant to force conformity to patriarchal standards that are rooted in white supremacy.
 From a gender pay gap influenced by race, to the astronomical costs of childcare, a lack of research into women’s health, a lack of healthcare access, the pink tax, the pandemic wiping out professional gains, especially for Black and Latinx women.
 Then there’s racism and misogyny, we saw a particularly horrific example of that last week in Atlanta where eight people were killed, six of them women of Asian descent.

-Being a woman is not easy, which is why the Texas Women’s Foundation has dedicated itself to being “a catalyst for positive change across the state, with a focused mission and vision to empower strong women to build a better world,” says Vice President of Programs, Lisa de la Garza.
+Being a woman is not easy, which is why the Texas Women’s Foundation has dedicated itself to being “a catalyst for positive change across the state, with a focused mission and vision to empower strong women to build a better world,” Vice President of Programs, Lisa de la Garza says.

 “We are a community-supported organization that invests in the power of women and girls to drive positive change.
 Through research, advocacy, programs and grantmaking, we advance economic and leadership opportunities for women, girls and families to build stronger, more equitable communities for all, where women and girls are full participants.”